-Returns Array of input argument names or null if no input arguments.
+- Returns Array of input argument names or null if no input arguments. - See Also UPnPStateVariable[p.275]

 - □ Returns the action name.
-The action name corresponds to the name field in the actionList of the service description. - For standard actions defined by a UPnP Forum working committee, action names must not begin with $X \mod A$. - For non-standard actions specified by a UPnP vendor and added to a standard service, action names must begin with X.
+The action name corresponds to the name field in the actionList of the service description. - For standard actions defined by a UPnP Forum working committee, action names must not begin with X nor A . - For non-standard actions specified by a UPnP vendor and added to a standard service, action names must begin with X.